enyojs/ui-tests/README.md

 ### Installing

 UI testing relies on [node](nodejs.org) and the [enyo dev tools](https://github.com/enyojs/enyo-dev).
 Be sure these are installed correctly.
-As of this writing, it relies on the `remove-nodegit` branch, so be sure to check that branch out.

 In addition, you will also need some form of web driver interface.
 See the documentation section below for more information on setting one up.
 .